 The procedure is relatively short, taking about 30 minutes.
 When combined with cataract surgery, the procedure will usually take approximately 50 to 60 minutes.
+It is commonly combined with cataract surgery.

 What happens after the operation?

 Immediately after your operation, your eye will be covered by an eye pad and protective plastic shield.